Lincoln-Zephyr V12 engine

-The Lincoln Zephyr V12 was a 75° V12 engine introduced by Ford Motor Company's Lincoln division for the Lincoln-Zephyr in 1932.
+The Lincoln-Zephyr V12 was a 75° V12 engine introduced by Ford Motor Company's Lincoln division for the Lincoln-Zephyr in 1932.
 Originally displacing 267 cuin, it was also manufactured in 292 cuin and 306 cuin displacements between 1940 and 1948.

 Lincoln produced two other L-head V12s in 1932, but required a more compact unit for their new streamlined Lincoln-Zephyr line.
-As Ford had just introduced their Flathead V8, this was the logical starting point for a new Lincoln V12.
+As Ford had just introduced its Flathead V8, this was the logical starting point for a new Lincoln V12.
 The Lincoln-Zephyr V12 would quickly replace the previous-generation V12, just as the Lincoln-Zephyr car replaced the rest of the Lincoln line, and would be the company's primary engine through 1948.

 Overview

 The Lincoln-Zephyr H Series V-12 was similar in design to the 90° Ford flathead V8 introduced for 1932, with a narrower 75° angle between cylinder banks.
 The engine used aluminum-alloy heads and cast-steel pistons, as well as two water pumps.
 It also had a unique distributor with a coil assembly that employed an individual coil for each cylinder bank.